I love the internet.

 I love learning new recipes that inspire me to try new things.

-When my friend Stephanie of Good Girl Gone Green posted a yummy Cream of Cauliflower Potato Soup recipe last week, I was dying to make it.
+When Good Girl Gone Green posted a yummy Cream of Cauliflower Potato Soup recipe last week, I was dying to make it.

 The fun part is that she substituted leek with cauliflower from a recipe she saw because she didn’t have leek.
 Well, when I wanted to try Stephanie’s recipe, I didn’t have raw cashews so I substituted cashews with almonds.
 These revisions make me think of that game called, “Radio”.
 You know, when you say something to one person, and then that person repeats it to another person, and so on and so on.
 And by the time, the last person gets the message, it’s a completely different message?